David-Manning/football_rankings/README.md

 6) Injuries, transfers, and managerial changes should still count towards adjusting the team's overall strength - avoiding injuries is an important part of the game.

+## Data Sources

+All data are taken from www.football-data.co.uk and processed lib/football_data_download.R.

+Matches which do not have scored are removed, and only league matches are reported (i.e. they do not have data on cup matches).
+All league matches that are completed and on football-data.co.uk are included in the models.